TO READ IN BOOK FORMAT, OR TO PRINT THIS ARTICLE: What was God’s Purpose in creating America

 To be sure, earlier on, there were travelers from Asia who did arrive on the west coast, and who eventually did spread across the continent.
 Yet, even after thousands of years, these aborigines were still few in number, and the continent remained, in effect, a wilderness.

 Travelers then came from the opposite direction, that is, from the east, from Norway via Iceland and Greenland and settled on the east coast of Vinland hundreds of years before Columbus came.
 Nevertheless, as the settlements in Iceland and Greenland perished, so nothing permanent ever became of any Norse settlement that had been founded in North America.

-It was in the spirit of such reverent acknowledgment of the providence of God that Columbus named the first land in the Western Hemisphere “San Salvador,” that is, “holy Savior” and not a careless and flippant name such as “Devil’s Lake” (North Dakota).
+It was in the spirit of such reverent acknowledgment of this soul-saving providence of God that Columbus named the first land in the Western Hemisphere “San Salvador,” that is in English, “holy Savior” and did not give it an irreverent and flippant name such as “Devil’s Lake” (North Dakota).